bjornn/wrigri/Readme.md

 ## Configuration

-The application is configured with a configuration file.
-If no configuration file is provided on the command line, the default configuration (found in the file configuration.ini) is used.
+The master document layout is described in a configuration file.
+An example configuration file (configuration.ini) matching the example data (ExampleData.csv) is provided in this project.

 Different configuration files can be used to generate different output.

 ### Configuration parameters

+TBD